-Generally, when a trademark or service mark is composed, in whole or in part, of a domain name, neither the beginning of the URL (“http://www.”) nor the gTLD has any source-indicating significance.
+Generally, when domain names are used as trademarks or service marks neither the beginning of the URL (“http://www.”) nor the gTLD has any source-indicating significance.
 Instead, those designations are merely devices that every Internet site provider must use as part of its address.
 The average person familiar with the Internet recognizes the format for a domain name and understands that “http,” “www,” and a gTLD are a part of every URL.

 However, in 2011, the Internet Corporation for Assigned Names and Numbers (“ICANN”) authorized the launch of a program to introduce new gTLDs.
 Currently, there are over 100 different gTLDs.
-To the extent that some of the new gTLDs concomprise existing registered trademarks or service marks that are already strong source identifiers in other fields of use, some of the premises mentioned above may no longer hold true for such gTLDs (e.g., a gTLD consisting of a coined mark is not an abbreviation of an entity type or class of intended user of domain space).
+Now the question is can domain names be registered as trademarks including the gTLD?
+To the extent that some of the new gTLDs comprise existing registered trademarks or service marks that are already strong source identifiers in other fields of use, some of the premises mentioned above may no longer hold true for such gTLDs (e.g., a gTLD consisting of a coined mark is not an abbreviation of an entity type or class of intended user of domain space).
 Where the wording following the “.” or “dot” is already used as a trademark or service mark, the appearance of such marks as a gTLD may not negate the consumer perception of them as source indicators.
 Accordingly, in some circumstances, a gTLD may have source-indicating significance.

 As searchers, we need to pay attention to unique top-level domain names because those could possess trademark significance.
 However, the vast majority of top-level domain names still retain their non-source identifying significance.

-The standard for trademark infringement and one of the bases to refuse registration of a mark is whether the proposed mark is likely to cause confusion with a registered mark or prior pending application.
+The likelihood of confusion factors is a test used by the examining attorneys at the United States Patent and Trademark Office to determine if a trademark should be refused registration.
+After all, the standard for trademark infringement is whether the proposed mark is likely to cause confusion with a registered mark or prior pending application.
 The issue is not whether the respective marks themselves, or the goods or services offered under the marks, are likely to be confused but, rather, whether there is a likelihood of confusion as to the source or sponsorship of the goods or services because of the marks used thereon.

-The examining attorney must conduct a search of USPTO records to determine whether the applicant’s mark so resembles any registered mark(s) as to be likely to cause confusion or mistake, when used on or in connection with the goods or services identified in the application.
-The examining attorney also searches pending applications for conflicting marks with earlier effective filing dates.
-Before citing a registration, the examining attorney must check the automated records of the USPTO to confirm that any registration that is the basis for a §2(d) refusal is an active registration.
+Examining attorneys must conduct a search of USPTO records to determine whether the applicant’s mark so resembles any registered mark(s) as to be likely to cause confusion or mistake, when used on or in connection with the goods or services identified in the application.
+Examining attorneys also search pending applications for conflicting marks with earlier effective filing dates.
+Before citing a registration, examining attorneys must check the automated records of the USPTO to confirm that any registration that is the basis for a §2(d) refusal is an active registration.
 This why we previously discussed that considering dead registrations is largely a waste to time.

-In the seminal case involving §2(d), In re E. I. du Pont de Nemours & Co., the U.S. Court of Customs and Patent Appeals discussed the factors relevant to a determination of likelihood of confusion.
+In the seminal case involving §2(d), In re E. I. du Pont de Nemours & Co., the U.S. Court of Customs and Patent Appeals discussed the likelihood of confusion factors.
 Although the weight given to the relevant du Pont factors may vary, the following two factors are key considerations in any likelihood of confusion determination:

 - The similarity or dissimilarity of the marks in their entireties as to appearance, sound, connotation and commercial impression; and